Jo5629/jo5629-In_the_Fog/README.md

 ## HELP

-- `/herobrine help`: Shows  a list of commands within the mod.
+- `/herobrine help [true]`: Shows  a list of commands within the mod.
 Some may be hidden from view.
   - `herobrine_admin`: A privilege needed to execute special commands.
 - `/herobrine settings`: Shows a formspec with all of the registered settings and their values.
   - You need `herobrine_admin` in order to update those settings and experience their effect.